 The Pros and the Cons

 - You Can Substitute Lower-Fat Ingredients: For the most part, this recipe isn't too bad for you, calorie-wise.
 After all, 150 calories for a cheesy side dish can't be beat.
-You can also easily cut the calories down by using low calorie and no fat ingredients ... the condensed soup, sour cream and the cheese are great ways to slash (or add) calories to this dish.
-If done with healthy choices, this makes it a perfect treat of comfort food for someone watching their wasteline.
+You can also easily cut the calories down by using low-calorie and no-fat ingredients.
+The condensed soup, sour cream, and cheese are great ways to slash (or add) calories to this dish.
+If done with healthy choices, this recipe is a perfect comfort-food treat for someone watching their waistline.

 - You Can Never Make Enough: On top of that, you might not have enough to fully satisfy everybody (no matter how much you make) because people will just keep eating and eating and eating.
 That also means you probably won't have many leftovers, either.
 But I guess if you must take the cons with the pros, this isn't too bad of a con to have.
 But for now—you have been warned.